ahmedkaludi/pwa-for-wp/readme.md

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==
+= 1.7.6 (18 January 2020) =
+* Resolved    : Fatal error of Cannot redeclare checkStatus() function #297
+* Bug Fixed   : After Selection of pushnotification.io also shows options of FCM if user previously using FCM integration #304
+* Improvement : AMP proper support with pushnotification.io version 1.6 support #303
+* Resolved    : Wordpress Multi site always show Service worker status "Click here to setup" #298
+* Fixed       : Refresh the content when default strategy is Network first from Inside APP first opening #306
+* Added       : Option to user can stop or allow to share data #297
+* Resolved	  : Add to Home screen custom banner is not showing in Samsung default browsers(PWA Support Dependent) #296

 = 1.7.5 (11 January 2020) =
 * Bug Fixed : PWA CTA bar shows behind default browser banner due in AMP #275
 * Improved : Manifest loading issue if REST API not disabled #292